 They lived in the Early Jurassic Period around 193 million years ago.

-The holotype specimen discovered in 1940 weighed 624 pounds, the largest Dilophosaurus specimen ever recovered weighed 880 pounds and was 23 in length.
+The largest Dilophosaurus specimen ever recovered weighed 880 pounds and was 23 in length.

 The Dilophosaurus was an active carnivore and paleontologists believe they may have hunted dinosaurs as large as prosauropods.

 In 2017, American paleontologists Milner and James Kirkland suggested some of the features of the Dilophosaurus indicated that it could have eaten fish and other marine animals.

 In 2017, Connecticut designated the Dilophosaurus as their state dinosaur.

 The Dilophosaurus was featured in the 1993 movie Jurassic Park, a move adaption of Michael Crichton's 1990 novel Jurassic Park.

-The Dilophosaurus featured in the 1993 movie Jurassic Park was shown to be able to spit venom and sporting a foldable neck frill around its next.
+The Dilophosaurus featured in the 1993 movie Jurassic Park was shown to be able to spit venom and sporting a foldable frill around its neck.
 In real life, the Dilophosaurus did not have a neck frill and could not spit venom.
 This was done to make it easy for the audience to tell the difference between the Dilophosaurus and the Velociraptor.